StIvesTabletop/stivestabletop.github.io/_posts/2023-10-04-sixtyfourth-session.md

 ![Santiago](/images/posts/2023_10_04/Santiago02.jpg "Santiago"){:class="img_post"}

 Kathy J looked like she was doing well in the penultimate rounds managing to set up a contiguous run of nine irrigated chilli fields, so everyone teamed up to ensure her new tile got no water in the final round.
-In the end there were about 15 points difference between first and last place and generally it was the four or five size crop fields with lots of farmers that were the big point earners that made the difference.
+In the end there were about 15 points difference between first and last place and generally it was the four or five size crop fields with lots of farmers that were the big point earners that made the difference and so a win for Graham W.

 The next session is 18th October, there will be a diverse range of games on offer as always.
 If you want to suggest any games in advance you can [contact us via discord, twitter or email][Contact] for more information.